strimzi/strimzi.github.io/_posts/2020-09-06-how-the-system-tests-works.md

 The test module defines the Kubernetes client, which we use in the system tests to create, list, delete and update Kubernetes resources such as `Service`, `Deployment`, `Pod`, `ConfigMap` and so on.
-Basically, we encapsulate the [Kubernetes client](https://github.com/fabric8io/kubernetes-client) from fabric8 to use client more handy with no additional and typically redundant method chaining.
+Basically, we encapsulate the [Kubernetes client](https://github.com/fabric8io/kubernetes-client) from fabric8 to make is better suited to our usage.
 Moreover, we have an abstraction of a Kubernetes cluster and a mechanism for detecting which type of Kubernetes cluster the test is using
 (Kubernetes, Minikube and so on).